jannis-baum/bachelor-thesis/thesis/chapters/4_1-concept.md

 enthusiasm for the concept.

-This modularization is achieved by strictly limiting the creation of annotations to combinations of Text Bricks: predefined textual prototypes or templates that adjust to the annotation they are used in by replacing placeholders with data matching the given annotation.
-One such Text Brick might be
+This modularization is achieved by strictly limiting the creation of annotations to combinations of \glspl{brick}: predefined textual prototypes or templates that adjust to the annotation they are used in by replacing placeholders with data matching the given annotation.
+One such \gls{brick} might be

 > `#drug.name` may not be the right medication for you.

-\noindent where `#drug.name` will be replaced with the name of the drug the Brick is annotating.
-Constraining annotations to be made up of combinations of Text Bricks brings an array of benefits.
+\noindent where `#drug.name` will be replaced with the name of the drug the
+\glsa{brick} is annotating.
+Constraining annotations to be made up of combinations of \glspl{brick} brings an array of benefits.

 Having a finite number of options in creating annotation texts ensures consistency between annotations without needing to copy and paste text or risking human errors such as misspelling.
 This is particularly relevant when there is more than one person curating annotations.
-The limited options also make the curation process more straightforward once the initial Text Bricks have been defined which has the potential to reduce time requirements.
+The limited options also make the curation process more straightforward once the initial \glspl{brick}
+have been defined which has the potential to reduce time requirements.

-The full body of annotation texts being made up of a finite number of Text Bricks also simplifies support for multiple languages.
-A language expert can be consulted once to translate all Bricks into the respective language.
-With Bricks defined in this language, the full body of annotation texts is consequently also translated and the curating party can create and update annotations for this language without having to know it themselves; simply by creating them in their own language.
+The full body of annotation texts being made up of a finite number of
+\glspl{brick} also simplifies support for multiple languages.
+A language expert can be consulted once to translate all \glsa{brick}s into the respective language.
+With \glsa{brick}s defined in this language, the full body of annotation texts is consequently also translated and the curating party can create and update annotations for this language without having to know it themselves; simply by creating them in their own language.

-![Conceptualized suggestion of Text Bricks based on \gls{cpic} guideline [@lee_clinical_2022] \label{nlp-mockup}](images/nlp-mockup.pdf)
+![Conceptualized suggestion of \glspl{brick} based on \gls{cpic} guideline [@lee_clinical_2022] \label{nlp-mockup}](images/nlp-mockup.pdf)

-Finally, my concept proposes employing techniques of natural language processing for the picking of suitable Text Bricks based on the corresponding \gls{cpic}
+Finally, my concept proposes employing techniques of natural language processing for the picking of suitable \glspl{brick} based on the corresponding \gls{cpic}
 guidelines.
-With a model trained to infer matching Text Bricks based on external guidelines, curation time requirements can be reduced further by providing the curators with automated suggestions.
+With a model trained to infer matching \glspl{brick} based on external guidelines, curation time requirements can be reduced further by providing the curators with automated suggestions.
 This reduces their task to accepting or editing suggestions.
-Figure \ref{nlp-mockup} shows a mock-up of a user interface with the natural language processing model's suggestion of trained Text Bricks based on a \gls{cpic} guideline.
-In this example, the user clicks on the first Text Brick to get a visual explanation of why it was suggested.
+Figure \ref{nlp-mockup} shows a mock-up of a user interface with the natural language processing model's suggestion of trained \glspl{brick}
+based on a \gls{cpic} guideline.
+In this example, the user clicks on the first
+\gls{brick} to get a visual explanation of why it was suggested.